 The landscape of how American businesses function has changed over the past few months.
 Although some businesses have begun to return to their offices, many workers are continuing to work remotely.
 They may be more dependent than ever on their connection to their company’s VPN.
-Recent Center for Internet Security (CIS) studies show that since Spring, 2020, there has been a massive increase of Zoom-related phishing attacks.
+Recent Center for Internet Security (CIS) studies show that since Spring, 2020, there has been a massive increase of Zoom-related phishing attacks, zoom cyber attacks.
 Many of these attacks aim to steal employees’ credentials from platforms like Office 365 and Outlook.
 This is achieved by directing users to fake sign-in pages.
 Experts from the Multi-State Information Sharing and Analysis Center (MS-ISAC) report that emails are generally sent from authentic-looking domain names such as zoomconnection.com or zoomvideostream.com.
 The link also seems authentic, easy to click on, and difficult for traditional Secure Email Gateways (SEGs) to spot.

 The attackers use hacks and other techniques that make it hard for security systems to detect their phishing schemes.
 Cybersecurity experts from the Center for Internet Security note that if hackers include a fake attachment, it will generally lead to a locally hosted fake login page on the recipient’s computer, and not the internet.

 Attackers are continually perfecting the reach and effectiveness of their phishing tactics.
 Employees should have access to security awareness training to avoid falling for these scams, even if the phishing sites appear entirely legitimate.